tldr-pages/tldr/pages/linux/loginctl.md

 `loginctl show-user {{userName}}`

-- Print specific user property:
+- Print a property of a specific user:

 `loginctl show-user {{userName}} --property={{propertyName}}`